75 Staff Appreciation Ideas

 • Bring in donuts or bagels on the first Friday of each month.

-• Tap into your parents' skills to offer staff a thoughtful gift or service.
-Examples include family photoshoots, car washes, or home-grown fruits and vegetables!
+• Tap into your families' skills to offer staff a thoughtful gift or service, such as family photoshoots, car washes, or home-grown fruits and vegetables.

-• Make a thankful centerpiece for the staff lounge—create a pretty platter of healthy snacks or treats.
+• Make a thankful centerpiece for the staff lounge with a pretty platter of healthy snacks or treats.

-• On parent-teacher conference days, give teachers little bags with energy bars, chocolates, breath mints, hand sanitizer, and other treats to get them through the day.
+• On family-teacher conference days, give teachers little bags with energy bars, chocolates, breath mints, hand sanitizer, and other treats.

 • Prepare a quick, on-the-go breakfast to surprise teachers on busy mornings.